 What it pays: Varies, but more if you've got designer duds to sell—a Gucci handbag, for instance, will get you 90% of the listing price (about $286) on Thredup; whereas a pair of Old Navy jeans will only get you about 5% (that's about 55 cents in your pocket).

 Note: If you'd rather trade your clothes at an actual brick-and-mortar store, there are plenty of places to go.
 Stores like Uptown Cheapskate, Buffalo Exchange, Clothes Mentor, and Plato's Closet all have locations across the country and accept men's and women's clothes.
 Got kids' clothes to unload?
-Once Upon a Child has stores nationwide and will pay you on the spot for your new or gently used kids' clothes (or gear).
+Check out our ultimate list of online consignment stores for kids.

 If you've only got a few minutes to spare, but want to earn extra coffee cash, be a website tester!
 Web analytics companies hire testers to explore various websites and report back on what works and what doesn't.
 Usually, the job entails visiting a website and performing a variety of tasks (add a few items to your shopping cart, for example).
 Testers can take on as much or as few as they want—which means you can work as little as 10 minutes a day if that’s all you have available.